nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 ## Rotating Table

+A couple of years ago I built a rotating table for the tree to sit on, out of a cheap lazy susan bearing and a couple of big circles of MDF.
+This makes it really easy to wrap tinsel around the tree, and the decorate it evenly all over, but one side always ends up getting left against the wall, which made me think: what if the tree could very slowly rotate on its own?

 ## Motor Drives

 ![turntable.jpg](img/turntable.jpg)
 ![big-gear.jpg](img/big-gear.jpg)

 First, I printed off a 117 tooth gear for the base.
-It's cut into 9 pieces of 13 teeth each, and fits exactly around the 305mm outer diameter of the bearing.
+It's cut into 9 pieces of 13 teeth each, and fits exactly around the 305mm outer diameter of the lazy susan bearing.

 ![printing-big-gear.jpg](img/printing-big-gear.jpg)

 I wanted to have the motor components all accessible from on top of the base so the big gear is actually attached to the stationary base and the motor is attached to the rotating platform.
-The motor mounts through a 51mm hole in the platform, which allows the smaller gear to be on an eccentric so it can be moved in and out a little to adjust the gear clearance.
+The motor mounts through a 51mm round hole in the platform, which allows the smaller gear to be on an eccentric so it can be moved in and out a little to adjust the gear clearance.

 ![motor-mount-small.jpg](img/motor-mount-small.jpg)